hww/MarkesColorsMatcher/README.md

 # MarkesColorsMatcher

-Generator of color matching tables between: Copic and Touch Twin markes for artists.
+Generator of color matching tables between: Copic and Touch Twin markers for artists.

 ## Usage: